BerserkChmonya/Slitherlink_Gamestudio/README.md

 ### Installation

-1. Clone the repo - git clone https://github.com/BerserkChmonya/gamestudio.git
+1. Clone the repo - `git clone https://github.com/BerserkChmonya/gamestudio.git`
-2. Navigate to the project directory - cd gamestudio
+2. Navigate to the project directory - `cd gamestudio`
-3. Build the project - mvn clean install
+3. Build the project - `mvn clean install`
-4. Run the application - mvn spring-boot:run
+4. Run the application - `mvn spring-boot:run`

 ## Usage

-After starting the application, follow the on-screen instructions to play the games and interact with the application.
+After starting the server, open your web browser and navigate to `http://localhost:8000/` to start playing the game and interacting with the application.
+Gamestudio application main is for console playing.
-!!!
-Rest services are available at http://localhost:8000/api.
-Double check for port!!!

 ## Slitherlink Game Rules